Every winter Block Islanders can spot the ghost of the flaming ship Palatine, or so the legend goes.

 That, at least, is roughly what happened.
 There are several versions about what happened next.

 The islanders also buried about 20 passengers who died in the wreck.
-In 1947, the Block Island Historical Society put a marker at the site of the ‘Palatine graves.’
+Then in 1947, the Block Island Historical Society put a marker at the site of the ‘Palatine graves.’

 At least two passengers settled on the island, and the crew may have scuttled the ship out at sea.
 Or they may have set it on fire.
 There is some evidence, though, the ship was repaired and sailed on to Philadelphia.